cbrenner04/rogalski_features/README.md

 [Communication Bridge](https://github.com/cbitstech/rogalski).

 You will need the above repo, cloned and up-to-date locally.
-Within that directory, switch to the gemset used in this suite:
+Within that directory, switch to the gemset used in this suite and bundle:

 ```
 rvm use 2.3.0@selenium48
+bundle install
 ```

 Within the `rogalski_features` directory, start the app: